-Guisecliff Tarn a rare and beautiful example of a woodland tarn, is an extremely special and magnificent location and one which I love visiting, having been fortunate enough to have lived near this spot for three years, immersing myself with nature and escaping from the cacophony of sounds accosting me on a daily basis.
+Rare, and beautiful example of a woodland tarn, is an exceptional and magnificent location for any photographer.
+I was fortunate to have lived nearby for three years, and would visit, immersing myself in nature and escaping from the cacophony of sounds accosting me daily.

-It’s one of those interesting, relatively hard to find, hidden gems, sitting above the small village of Glasshouses, Nidderdale, which many unacquainted walker has hiked past on the lower footpaths.
-Guisecliff Tarn, hidden by trees and a jumble of gritstone rocks, together with an impressive gritstone arch rising from the hollow floor of the woods, is a very attractive setting bringing with it atmospheric lighting, producing different results with its seasonal colour changes.
+Hidden by trees and a jumble of gritstone rocks, together with an impressive gritstone arch rising from the hollow floor of the wood, this a beautiful setting bringing with it atmospheric lighting, producing different results with its seasonal colour changes.

 What a reward awaited me at the tarn, that day, after a storm, on 31 October.
-The autumnal colours at this magical tarn took my breath away, along with the thick, damp, dark green moss thriving in the deeply grooved tree bark and crevices of the huge gritstone rock formations.
-As I walked I could hear the echo of hollow ground underfoot and the crack of tree branches still breaking and snapping off the trees.
+Autumnal colours at this magical tarn took my breath away, along with the thick, damp, dark green moss thriving in the deeply grooved tree bark and crevices of the huge gritstone rock formations.
+As I walked, I could hear the echo of the hollow ground underfoot and the crack of tree branches still breaking and snapping off the trees.